High Risk Life Insurance Guide

 These include:

-- Alcohol consumption.
+• Alcohol consumption.
 According to government guidelines, a healthy limit of weekly alcohol consumption is 14 units.
-If you regularly exceed that amount, it’s more than likely UK insurers will deem you as high-risk.
+If you regularly exceed that amount, it’s more than likely that UK insurers will deem you as high-risk.

-- Travel.
-If you’re continuously on the move, be it for work or leisure, most insurers will deem you high-risk, especially if you frequently travel to countries at war, with a disease outbreak, etc.
+• Travel.
+If you’re constantly on the move, whether for work or leisure, most insurers will consider you high-risk, especially if you frequently travel to countries at war, with disease outbreaks, etc.

 How Much Does High Risk Life Insurance Cost?

 Do any of the factors mentioned above apply to you?
-If yes, it’s likely for UK insurers to consider you a high-risk applicant.
+If yes, it’s likely that UK insurers will consider you a high-risk applicant.
 In that case, you should expect your life insurance premiums to be higher.
 How much higher?
 That depends on the potential risk.

 As covered, an insurer will look at your health, age, lifestyle, and hobbies when calculating your insurance quote.
-As a rule, the more high-risk factors apply to you, your premiums will be higher.
-Which insurers you choose will also impact the cost of your insurance.
+As a rule, the more high-risk factors apply to you, the higher your premiums will be.
+The insurers you choose will also impact the cost of your insurance.

 Do I Need High-Risk Life Insurance?

-Because of the higher costs of high-risk life insurance, some people might believe purchasing a policy is not worth the trouble.
+Because high-risk life insurance is more expensive, some people might believe purchasing a policy is not worth the trouble.
 In reality, if any high-risk factors apply to you, it should only emphasise the need to get a life insurance policy.

 Otherwise, how can you ensure your loved ones are taken care of if you pass away?